vnijs/radiant/quant/app/regression.md

 \end{eqnarray}
 $$

-We can use the provided p.value associated with an F-statistic of 32.325 to evalaute the null hypothesis.
+We can use the provided p.value associated with an F-statistic of 32.325 to evaluate the null hypothesis.
 We can also calculate the critical F-statistic using the probability calculator.
 As we can see from the output below that value is 2.651.
 Because the provided p.value is < 0.001 and the calculated F-statistic is larger than the critical value (32.325 > 2.651) we reject null hypothesis that all coefficient are equal to zero.

 ![Regression 1 - Critical F-statistics](figures_quant/regression_catalog_F_critical.png)